 With as many as 4 in 10 consumers worldwide now flexitarians, even big food corporations like Bel Brands and Danone are jumping to launch their own vegan cheese.

 But the majority of brands on the market are offering alternatives based on nuts, such as cashews and almonds, which aren’t suitable for people with nut allergies.
 There’s now a new crop of companies looking to do something different, ditching nut-based recipes for unusual ingredients like cauliflower, sunflower seeds, fava beans, and more, to create their just-as-delicious animal-free cheeses.
 Let’s take a look at five startups that are changing the game.

 1. Grounded Foods is all-in on ugly cauliflower and hemp

 Los Angeles-based Grounded Foods makes nut-free, soy-free, plant-based cheeses out of cauliflower and hemp seeds.
 What’s more, it sources “ugly” ones from local farms to help cut down on food waste and ensure the products are as sustainable as possible.
-Just landed on the market ilast year, the startup’s vegan and keto-friendly range boast three products: Marinated Hemp Seed Goat Cheese, Hemp Seed Cream Cheese, and Cheese-Free Cheese Sauce.
+Just landed on the market in 2021, the startup’s vegan and keto-friendly range boasts three products: Marinated Hemp Seed Goat Cheese, Hemp Seed Cream Cheese, and Cheese-Free Cheese Sauce.

 2. Stockeld Dreamery makes feta from peas & fava beans